 What are the side effects of TCA Cross?

-- One of the main potential side effects, especially in darker skin types, is post inflammatory hyperpigmentation or PIH.
-Darker skin types are more susceptible to skin discoloration, especially when utilizing these higher strength trichloroacetic acid solutions.
-This darkening of the skin can last for several months and will fade over time.
+- One of the main potential side effects, especially in darker skin types, is post-inflammatory hyperpigmentation or PIH.
+Darker skin types are more susceptible to discoloration, especially when utilizing these higher-strength trichloroacetic acid solutions.
+This skin darkening can last for several months and fade over time.
 Many patients will use a bleaching cream with hydroquinone or Cosmelan for several months, a week after TCA cross, to treat this PIH.
 Strict sun avoidance is always necessary to lessen the side effect of facial discoloration and pigmentation.

 - Hypopigmentation is a possible side effect and may be permanent.